magoo/risk-measurement/content/en/forecasts/previous.md

     parent: "intro"
 ---

 The following forecasts were run with panels I organized.
 I maintain a private mailing list where I announce and organize these forecasts.
-If you're into this sort of thing, you can reach out to me and ask to be added.
+If you're into this sort of thing, you can reach out to @magoo and ask to be added, [or add your information here](https://forms.gle/6LEgpZ6kWfTx1otaA).

 Also see:
 - [Scoring and Calibration](/simple-risk/docs/estimation/calibration/)